 The Bank publishes a Sustainability Report and Public Accountability Statement, outlining how the Bank is addressing environmental, social, and governance issues.
 This report and other related information is available on the Bank's website, www.bmo.com.
-Additional information about our environmental and social risks is under the heading "Risks that May Affect Future Results - Other Factors that May Affect Future Results - Environmental Risks" and "Environmental and Social Risk" in the Enterprise-Wide Risk Management section on page 70 and pages 105-106 of the 2019 MD&A, which we incorporate herein by reference.
+The information on the Bank's website does not form a part of this Annual Information Form.
+Additional information about the Bank's environmental and social risks is under the heading "Risks that May Affect Future Results - Other Factors that May Affect Future Results - Climate Change and Other Environmental and Social Risks" and "Environmental and Social Risks" in the Enterprise-Wide Risk Management section on page 76 and pages 112-113 of the 2020 MD&A, which pages the Bank incorporates herein by reference.